Nide6/oldProjects/mapGenerator/README.md

 # map generator
-### Project I've made in 2024, allows you to create map using a provided sprite.
+### Language: typescript<br/>Project I've made in 2024, allows you to create map using a provided sprite.
-Language: typescript

 To run it use "npm run dev" in mapGenerator directory

 Functions: